 The price of the policy is related to the risk of a fire or other disaster damaging your premises.
 All other things being equal, the price would probably be higher for a restaurant than a real estate agency, for example, because of the greater risk of fire.
 Also, a real estate agency can more easily operate out of another location.

 Extra expense insurance reimburses your company for a reasonable sum of money that it spends, over and above normal operating expenses, to avoid having to shut down during the restoration period.
 Usually, extra expenses will be paid if they help to decrease business interruption costs.
 In some instances, extra expense insurance alone may provide sufficient coverage, without the purchase of business interruption insurance.

-Let the Jon Kimberling Insurance Agency, help you understand and protect all of the risks you run and all of the perils your business faces.
+Let the Kelly Kimberling Insurance Agency, help you understand and protect all of the risks you run and all of the perils your business faces.
 We will do this with a well thought out and executed business insurance policy designed just for our Business Inteurption Insurance policy holders.